barelyhuman/reaper.is/pages/writing/20220817-modern-react-a-mess.md

 2. You should be able to manage dependencies of each useSWR hook separately
 3. The passed in fetcher needs to be cached so it's passed to a `useRef`
 4. the key needs to be passed to useRef and monitored
-5. You need to see if it's the component first mount and if the above 2 have changed since the first mount since react can have upto 4 renders on the "initial" component render.
+5. You need to see if it's the component first mount and if the above 2 have changed since the first mount since react can have up to 4 renders on the "initial" component render.
 6. The error, data isn't a state inside the custom hook but maintained in cache and fetched from it to be sent to you, because if it was just a simple state swr would be causing a lot more renders on every `mutate()` call you make.
-7. There's cases where you have to handle cancellation of the fetch calls since if the calls complete it would mean updating for an unmounted component which is a data leak
+7. There's cases where you have to handle cancellation of the fetch calls since if the calls complete for an unmounted component then that's considered a data leak
 8. and so on so forth.

 So, can a frontend developer who's work was just to write a simple UI render after getting data from an API function or SDK do all this in every project?